 - Bus transportation is provided and required.
 Students attending off-campus classes must ride the bus unless excused by the high school administration.
 Students missing the bus will not be allowed to drive without written administrative authorization and will spend the remainder of their off-campus blocks in ISS.
 Students that drive/ride without permission will be considered tardy at CJHS for the first block of the day and receive detentions, ISS and/or possible dismissal from the program. - 2.
-Attendance at Franklin Tech, Carthage Tech, or Crowder College may not always correspond with CJHS.
-Students are expected to attend classes according to the FTC, CTC, or Crowder calendar. - Students are allowed to miss up to 18 days during the year (9 per semester) at Franklin Tech.
+Attendance at Franklin Tech, Carthage Tech, Crowder College, or MOSO Caps, may not always correspond with CJHS.
+Students are expected to attend classes according to the FTC, CTC, or Crowder calendar. - 3.
+Students are allowed to miss up to 18 days during the year (9 per semester) at Franklin Tech.
 After exceeding this number, the student may lose credit in the class.
-At Carthage Tech, a student can forfeit credit after the 7th absence, or 10th absence for a course that meets every day. - 4.
-Attendance at Franklin Tech, Carthage Tech, or Crowder College does not excuse the student from application of the CJHS discipline code.
-Students must also follow rules established by Joplin/Carthage school districts or Crowder College. - 5.
+At Carthage Tech, a student can forfeit credit after the 7th absence, or 10th absence for a course that meets every day.
+Students attending MOSO Caps will follow attendance criteria as established by program directors. - 4.
+Attendance at Franklin Tech, Carthage Tech, Crowder College, or MOSO Caps does not excuse the student from application of the CJHS discipline code.
+Students must also follow rules established by Joplin/Carthage school districts, Crowder College and MSSU. - 5.
 Students who choose to enroll in classes at FTC, CTC, or Crowder College will not be eligible for early graduation.
-These programs require two full years of attendance in order for students to achieve certification.
+These programs require two full years of attendance in order for students to achieve certification. - 6.
+Students who choose to enroll in the MOSO Caps program will not be eligible for early graduation.
+This program is a year-long program commitment.